Transformation Double Categories Associated to 2-Group Actions: 2-Groups and 2-Group Actions on a Category

 \subsubsection{Categorical Groups}

 Another natural approach to defining a ``higher'' analog of a group is based on the view that a group is a ``group object in $\cat{Set}$''.
-A group object in any monoidal category $(\cat{C},\otimes)$ is an object $G \in \cat{C}$, equipped with structure maps such as $\cdot : G \otimes G \rightarrow G$ satisfying the same axioms as those for a group.
-These axioms can easily be expressed as diagrams which make sense in any monoidal category, and specialize to the usual axioms in $(\cat{Set},\times)$.
+A group object in a category $\cat{C}$ with finite products (in particular, $\cat{C}=\cat{Set}$ or $\cat{C}=\cat{Cat}$ with Cartesian products) is an object $G \in \cat{C}$, equipped with structure maps such as the multiplication map $m: G \times G \rightarrow G$ satisfying the same axioms as those for a group.
+These axioms can be expressed as commuting diagrams which make sense in any category with finite products and specialize to the usual axioms in $(\cat{Set},\times)$.